City Planning & Design - Higher Level Apprenticeship

 This Higher Level Apprenticeship (HLA) is fully funded by the DfE therefore it is not open to international applicants.
 Further information on eligibility criteria for Higher Level Apprenticeships can be found at https://www.nidirect.gov.uk/articles/higher-level-apprenticeships.

-The deadline for applications is normally 30th June 2024.
-However, we encourage applicants to apply as early as possible.
-In the event that any programme receives a high number of applications, the University reserves the right to close the application portal earlier than 30th June deadline.
-Notifications to this effect will appear on the Direct Application Portal against the programme application page.
+Applicants are advised to apply as early as possible and ideally no later than 30th June 2025 for courses which commence in late September.
+In the event that any programme receives a high number of applications, the University reserves the right to close the application portal prior to the deadline stated on course finder.
+Notifications to this effect will appear on the application portal against the programme application page.

-Please note this course is subject to renewal of funding by the Department for the Economy and applicants must be working for a company with a base in Northern Ireland
+Please note this course is subject to renewal of funding by the Department for the Economy and applicants must be working for a company with a base in Northern Ireland.

 Duration